ryuson01/Top-10-Movie-Performance-History/README.md

 ## Data
 ### Dataset 1: Annual Top 10 Movies: Blockbuster
-The primary dataset for this project consists of the top 10 movies per year from 1975 to 2014, containing details on movie characteristics, revenue insights, and various rating criteria such as Rotten Tomatoes and IMDb scores.
-This dataset has been condensed to include attributes relevant to movie production, such as release date, genre, maturity rating, runtime, production studio, budget, and performance.(_https://data.world/crowdflower/blockbuster-database/workspace/file?filename=blockbuster-top_ten_movies_per_year_DFE.csv_).
+The primary dataset for this project consists of the top 10 movies per year from 1975 to 2014, and contains details regarding movie characteristics, revenue insights, and various rating criteria such as Rotten Tomatoes and IMDb scores.
+This dataset has been condensed to include attributes relevant to movie production, such as release date, genre, maturity rating, runtime, production studio, budget, and performance (_https://data.world/crowdflower/blockbuster-database/workspace/file?filename=blockbuster-top_ten_movies_per_year_DFE.csv_).

 ### Dataset 2: Top 10 Movies: Viewer and Critic Ratings
 Movie performance is measured through viewer ratings (Rotten Tomatoes, IMDb), and gross revenue (_https://www.boxofficemojo.com/year/?grossesOption=totalGrosses_).